oracle-devrel/devo.tutorials/steampipe/steampipe-intro.md

 | oci-myvault      |
 ```

 You can store queries in external files and run the queries by specifying the filename on the command line.
-Let's look at an example SQL file from the OCI Compliance Mod (more on this later):
+Let's look at an example SQL file from the OCI Compliance mod (more on this later):

 ```sql
 select